AWS - Pricing, Billing FAQ

 - Amazon's current rates for individual AWS services can be found on Amazon's Cloud Services Pricing page

-- 15% network egress waiver
+15% network egress waiver (costs for data traffic out of AWS)

 - To be eligible for the waiver, an account must meet some basic requirements such as primarily using the Internet2 Network for connectivity.
 The account also cannot be used for specifically bandwidth intensive applications (e.g., media streaming or MOOCs).